minprog/webapps/install/linux/content.md

 # Linux: Installing

-For those using Linux install Git, Python 3 (3.6 or higher) and [Sass](https://sass-lang.com/install) using your package manager.
+For those using Linux, install Git, Python 3 (3.6 or higher) and [Sass](https://sass-lang.com/install) using your package manager.

 ## Troubleshooting